The Global Initiative for Asthma (GINA)

-As of July 1, 2014, GINA’s activities are funded entirely by the sale of its documents and resources.
+Since July 1, 2014, GINA’s activities have been funded entirely by the sale of its documents and resources.
 These materials may be downloaded from the GINA Website; printed copies may be purchased for a fee.
 For information on how to purchase printed copies, please contact us.

 Guidelines and Reports